ammar-ahmed22/lcdocs-ts/Medium - Find Minimum in Rotated Sorted Array/docs.md

 **Explanation**: The original array was [11,13,15,17] and it was rotated 4 times.

 ## Approach
-- We can solve this by understanding that since the array is sorted and then rotated, the minimum value should be somewhere in the middle
+- Essentially, we are looking for the pivot index of the sort
-- We'll do a binary search but keep track of the minimum value
+- We can do a binary search and compare the mid value with the right value
-- Initialize left and right pointers
-- Iterate while left <= right
-  + Calculate the middle index and update the min value with the middle value
-  + To update the pointers, we'll check if the middle value is greater than the right value
-    - If it is, this means that our minimum value (start of the original array) is on the right side
+  + If the mid value is greater than the right value, we know our min value is on the right side (in a sorted array, the right value should be the largest)
-    - Otherwise, it is on the left side
+    - So we set, `l = m + 1`
+  + Otherwise, we'll set `r = m + 1`
+    - We don't do `r = m + 1` because this will make us go past the min value at the end
-- At the end, we'll return the minimum of the min value and the value at the left pointer because it's possible we missed that last value
+- Once the iteration is complete, the minimum value should be at the `l` index

 ## Complexity
+### Time
+- `O(logn)`

+### Space
+- `O(1)`